ShiyangNg/personal-portfolio/README.md

 - Add more 3D animations
 - An intro loading preview
 - Reimplement some UI colour choices
+- Deploy other projects and link them through here

 ---
 ## 🛠️ Built With